The scope of normative ethics

 Morality really falls under the sphere of political philosophy.
 It defines which binding behavioural rules about inflicted behaviour are logically inconsistent and/or can in no way be universally applied to all humans at all places and at all times.
 It defines such rules as immoral.

 A binding behavioural rule is a statement about what a human should or should not do.
 A binding behavioural rule about inflicted behaviour is a statement about what one man should or should not do to another man.
 Example: The rule “One person should rape another.” could in no way be applied to the latter person while the former performs the act.
-It thus qualifies as a binding behavioural rule about inflicted behaviour that is not universally applicable, viz. immoral.
+It thus qualifies as a binding behavioural rule about inflicted behaviour that is not universally applicable, viz a vis, immoral.
 The same goes for acts like murder and theft.